emeliepetersson/Picture-This/README.md

 # Picture-This
 <img src="https://media.giphy.com/media/2tSodgDfwCjIMCBY8h/giphy.gif" width="100%">
-> You're going to create a Instagram clone we call Picture This.
+You're going to create a Instagram clone we call Picture This.

+> Instagram allows users to upload photos and videos to the service, which can be edited with various filters, and organized with tags and location information.
+Users can browse other users' content by tags and view trending content.
+Users can "like" photos, and follow other users to add their content to a feed  - [Wikipedia](https://en.m.wikipedia.org/wiki/Instagram)

 ## Assignment instructions
 The assignment is to create an Instagram clone with CSS, HTML, Javascript and PHP.